p0pr0ck5/lua-resty-waf/README.md

 A table that defines options specific to rule.
 The following options are currently supported:

-* **chainchild**: Defines a rule that is part of a rule chain.
-* **chainend**: Defines the last rule in the rule chain.
 * **nolog**: Do not create a log entry if a rule match occurs.
 This is most commonly used in rule chains, with rules that have the CHAIN action (to avoid unnecessarily large quantities of log entries).
 * **parsepattern**: Activate dynamic string parsing of the rule's `var.pattern` field; see the section on dynamic string parsing for more details.
 * **score**: Defines the score for a rule with the SCORE action.
 Must be a numeric value.
 * **setvar**: Defines persistent storage data key, value and optional expiry time.
-* **skipend**: Ends a skip chain.
-Note that the rule containing this option will be included as part of the skip chain, e.g. it will not be processed.
 * **transform**: Defines how collection data is altered as an anti-evasion technique.
 Multiple transforms for a single collection can be specified by defining the `transform` option value as a table itself.
 See the section on data transformation for more detail.

 ###var